BackToTech-Study/HelloGIT/README.md

 2. Remove the file from the index `git rm --cached filename`
 3. Commit the change `git commit -m "Removed tracking for filename"`

+- [x] Stash uncommited changes

+    * Stash allows you to save some changes for later while you work on something else.
+For example if you want to switch to another branch but you still have uncommited changes on your current branch.

+    * To stash uncommited changes you can use `git stash push`
+    * You can then change branches and work on someting else.
+When you are ready to return to your work you can use `git stash apply` to restore stashed changes.
+    * You can create and trach multiple stashes.
+To see a list of stashes use the command `git stash list`

 ## Summary of most used commands

     1. git switch main